aryoda/R_CppDebugHelper/README.md

 # Background

-Debugging C and C++ code called from R is pain because it is difficult to inspect the
+Debugging C and C++ code called from R using a debugger like `gdb` is often a pain because it is difficult to inspect the R and `Rcpp` specific data types (like variables or environments) with a debugger that does not know the internals of these data types.

+This package is an attempt to improve this situation.

+# Expected deliverables

+1. An R package that offers low-level C/C++ functions to painlessly inspect R/Rcpp specific data types from a debugger
+2. Document the options you have to debug
+3. Provide a tutorial using `gdb` (incl. test functions to learn debugging)